-Each player takes two standies in the same color and chooses one to place on the space marked "1" on the gameboard.
+Each player takes two standies of the same color and chooses one to place on the space marked "l" on the gameboard.
+The player's starting sex matches the standie chosen.
 The other standie goes in front of the player as a color reminder.